drazioti/papers/README.md

 **J19.** A Parallel Algorithm for the Inversion of Matrices with Simultaneously Diagonalizable Blocks, *Computers & Mathematics with Applications,* Volume 174, 15 November 2024, Pages 340-351, Elsevier (with D. S. Lazaridis and N. L. Tsitsas).

+**J20.** Message Recovery Attack in NTRU through VFK Lattices, *To appear in Acta Informatica*, Springer (with E.D.Pomeniodu, M. Adamoudis, and K. Tsichlas).

 ## Conferences